Maintenance and Security Center Overview

 The results of the verification process will be displayed as a series of blue ticks, indicating that everything is in order.
 If any errors are detected during the process, the blue ticks will be replaced with a red x, indicating that there is a problem that needs to be addressed.

 It is important to ensure that there are no errors before proceeding with any further system maintenance or security tasks.
-If you encounter any issues or have questions about the verification process, please contact SapphireOne support for assistance on 02 8362 4500.
+If you encounter any issues or have questions about the verification process, please contact SapphireOne support for assistance.

 If the verification process detects any errors, they will be recorded in a log file that is automatically generated every time the verification procedure is run.
 To view this log file, select the Open Log File button at the bottom of the verification results screen above, as shown in the screenshot below.